adafruit/ARM-toolchain-vagrant/README.md

 [VirtualBox 5.x](https://www.virtualbox.org/wiki/Downloads) installed.

 In addition you will need the VirtualBox extension pack to provide USB device passthrough support.
 [Download the appropriate extension pack](https://www.virtualbox.org/wiki/Downloads) for your version of VirtualBox.
-Then install it using the VBoxManage command by navigating to the location of the downloaded file and running:
+On Windows double click the downloaded .vbox-extpack file to install.
+On Linux or Mac OSX install it using the VBoxManage command by navigating to the location of the downloaded file and running:

     VBoxManage extpack install <ext pack filename>